 Christina A. Ondrick is a partner in the Intellectual Property practice of Paul Hastings and is based in the firm’s Washington, D.C. office.
 Ms. Ondrick represents Fortune 500 clients and emerging growth companies in patent litigation before district courts, the Federal Circuit and International Trade Commission.
-She has significant experience setting trial strategies for high stakes competitor cases with first chair trial experience, having tried a number of cases to juries in various districts throughout the United States.
-Ms. Ondrick has also defended numerous cases brought by non-practicing entities in the usual venues for such cases.
-In addition, Ms. Ondrick also has substantial experience handling trade secret, trademark, unfair competition and antitrust claims.
+She has significant experience crafting trial strategies for high stakes competitor versus competitor cases with first chair trial experience, having tried a number of cases to juries in various districts throughout the United States.
+In addition, Ms. Ondrick also has substantial experience handling trade secret, unfair competition, and antitrust claims.

-Ms. Ondrick manages cases from beginning to end, including conducting pretrial investigations, setting case themes and strategies, managing complex discovery, taking and defending critical depositions of key fact witnesses, working with experts, preparing and arguing discovery disputes, arguing claim construction and case dispositive motions, preparing and presenting fact and expert witnesses at trial, and handling appeals.
-She has successfully represented high tech clients in a diverse range of technical fields including telecommunications, semiconductors, consumer electronics, optical communications software and hardware, cell phone handsets, medical devices, metallurgy, robotics, power tools and static displays.
+Ms. Ondrick thrives at identifying and implementing trial and case-management strategies that drive success and efficiently meet her client’s business needs.
+She manages intellectual property cases from beginning to end, including conducting pretrial investigations, setting case themes and strategies, managing complex discovery, taking and defending critical depositions of key fact witnesses, working with experts, preparing and arguing discovery disputes, arguing claim construction and case dispositive motions, preparing and presenting fact and expert witnesses at trial, and handling appeals.
+Her work has resulted in early case dismissals, summary judgment victories, and trial wins.
+She has successfully represented high tech clients in a diverse range of technical fields including telecommunications, semiconductors, consumer electronics, optical communications software and hardware, cell phone handsets, medical devices, metallurgy, robotics, power tools, and static displays.

-Ms. Ondrick is a registered patent attorney with experience in patent prosecution, reexaminations and interferences before the U.S. Patent and Trademark Office.
+Ms. Ondrick is a registered patent attorney with experience in IPRs, patent prosecution, reexaminations, and interferences before the U.S. Patent and Trademark Office.